Simplicial isometric embeddings of indefinite metric polyhedra: Introduction

 Notice that Theorems \ref{main thm 1} and \ref{main thm 2} are essentially the same but, due to the existence of the $|\E|$ term in Theorem \ref{main thm 2}, the dimension requirements in Theorem \ref{main thm 1} will generally be much smaller.
 The reason Theorem \ref{main thm 2} is included is because the proof is somewhat constructive while the proof of Theorem \ref{main thm 1} is completely existential.
 It is certainly possible that the method of proof of Theorem \ref{main thm 2} will end up as the most important result in this paper from an applied viewpoint.

 An outline of the paper is as follows.
 In section \ref{section 2} a few preliminary definitions and facts will be discussed.
 Theorem \ref{main thm 1} will be proved in section \ref{section 3} and Theorem \ref{main thm 2} in section \ref{section 4}.
 The proof of Theorem \ref{main thm 3} uses Theorem \ref{main thm 1} and will be completed in section \ref{section 5}.
 Then in section \ref{section 7} it is shown that the two definitions of an indefinite metric polyhedron coincide.
-In section \ref{section 6} an example is presented which shows that both the dimension requirements in Theorem \ref{main thm 1} are sharp and that the assumption ``$d < \infty$" in Theorem \ref{main thm 3} is necessary.
+Finally, in section \ref{section 6} an example is presented which shows that both the dimension requirements in Theorem \ref{main thm 1} are sharp and that the assumption ``$d < \infty$" in Theorem \ref{main thm 3} is necessary.

 For most\footnote{The dimension requirements for the $C^1$ Nash-Kuiper results are certainly sharp.} isometric embedding results it is not known whether or not the dimension(s) of the target space are optimal, which is one very nice feature of Theorem \ref{main thm 1}.
-Note, though, that there is certainly no mention of whether or not the dimension bounds for Theorem \ref{main thm 3} are sharp as it is believed that they are not.
-Finally, in section \ref{section 8} the following surprising result is proved:
+Note, though, that there is certainly no mention of whether or not the dimension bounds for Theorem \ref{main thm 3} are sharp as it is believed that they are not\footnote{It is now known that they are not.
+See Remark \ref{remark: new paper} below.}.

+One final remark about the above results.
+The amount of necessary codimension in the above three theorems is quite high, and in that way these simplicial isometric embeddings resemble the rigidity of $C^k$-isometric embeddings ($k \geq 2$) of Riemannian manifolds into Euclidean space.
+One may wonder if this rigidity necessity is preserved in the more general setting of {\it piecewise linear} isometric embeddings.
+But the following Theorem, which is a specific case of a more general result proved in \cite{Minemyer3}, shows that this is not the case.